Idaho Minimum Coverage Car Insurance: Requirements and Costs (September 2024)

 Free.
 Simple.
 Secure.

 In Idaho, the minimum car insurance requirements include $20,000 for bodily injury per person, $50,000 for bodily injury per accident and $15,000 for property damage per accident.
-This coverage is necessary because Idaho follows an at-fault system, where the at-fault driver is liable for damages.
+This coverage is necessary because Idaho follows an at-fault system, making the at-fault driver liable for damage.

-The average monthly cost for minimum coverage is $34.
-For those seeking budget-friendly options, exploring the cheapest car insurance in Idaho can help find affordable plans that meet these requirements.
+The monthly cost of minimum coverage averages $35.
+Exploring the cheapest car insurance in Idaho can help you find affordable plans that meet these requirements.

 Why Trust MoneyGeek?
-MoneyGeek analyzed data from Quadrant Information Services and the Idaho Department of Insurance to give you the most accurate cost data for various Idaho drivers.
+We analyzed data from Quadrant Information Services and the Idaho Department of Insurance to provide the most accurate cost data for various Idaho drivers.

 recency icon